Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Theory and Methodology

-Let us assume that a sparse interpolation $\mathcal{I}_{\Lambda}$, based on a downward-closed multi-index set $\Lambda$ and on univariate Leja sequences, is given as in \eqref{eq:sparseint}.
-We define the set of admissible multi-indices, i.e., those that satisfy the downward-closedness property \eqref{eq:monotonicity} if added to $\Lambda$, as
+Let us assume that a sparse interpolation $\mathcal{I}_{\Lambda}$, based on a downward-closed multi-index set $\Lambda$ and on univariate Leja sequences, is given as in Equation \eqref{eq:sparseint}.
+We define the set of admissible multi-indices, i.e., those that satisfy the downward-closedness property of Equation \eqref{eq:monotonicity} if added to $\Lambda$, as:

 Due to the fact that all univariate Leja rules employ the level-to-nodes function $m(i) = i+1$, each multi-index $\mathbf{i} \in \Lambda^{\text{adm}}$ is associated with a single new interpolation node $\mathbf{y}_{\mathbf{i}} = Z_{\mathbf{i}} \setminus Z_{\Lambda}$.
-Therefore, should an admissible multi-index $\mathbf{i} \in \Lambda^{\text{adm}}$ be added to $\Lambda$, we obtain the hierarchical interpolation scheme
+Therefore, should an admissible multi-index $\mathbf{i} \in \Lambda^{\text{adm}}$ be added to $\Lambda$, we obtain the hierarchical interpolation scheme: